PeterDieter/ODDP/README.md

 Currently, the following assigning strategies are available:
 1. nearestWarehouse: In this policy, we assign each order to the nearest warehouse.
 If order cannot be served on time, we reject.
 2. reassignment: We check if order can be assigned to any warehouse.
 We choose the warehouse with lowest waiting for the order.
-3. staticAssignment: Use Gurobi to partition the service region based on quadrants.
+3. staticPartitioning: Use Gurobi to partition the service region based on quadrants.